Exploring Why Authoritarian Regimes Are Responsive to Ordinary Citizens

 Party loyalist request – identification as a loyal, long-standing Party member.

 There are three main findings of our experiment.

-First, we find that the collective action requests and tattling to superiors requests generate higher levels of responsiveness from Chinese local governments than the simple description of economic hardship; however, identification as a Party loyalist does not increase responsiveness substantially.
-With the baseline request, we received responses from approximately one-third of counties.
-To put this number in context, one-third is higher than responsiveness of U.S. state legislators to constituents (~20%) but lower than the responsiveness among members of the U.S. Congress (~40%) on certain issues.
+First, we find that the collective action requests and tattling to superiors requests generate higher levels of responsiveness from Chinese local governments than the simple description of economic hardship; however, the identification as a Party loyalist, does not increase responsiveness substantially.
+With the baseline request, we received responses from approximately one third of counties.
+To put this number in context, one third is higher than responsiveness of U.S. state legislators to constituents (~20%) but lower than the responsiveness among members the U.S. congress (~40%) on certain issues.
 Adding the intention of collective action and tattling to superiors both increase response rates by 8-10 percentage points.

 Third, we also find that local officials are more likely to provide pertinent and concrete information to citizens when receiving the collective action requests.